flashbots/flashbots-docs/docs/flashbots-protect/overview.md

 - **Frontrunning protection:** transactions will not be seen by hungry sandwich bots in the public mempool.
 - **No failed transactions:** transactions will only be mined if it doesn't include any reverts, so users don't pay for failed transactions.
 Note:  transactions could be included in uncled blocks, emitted to the mempool, and then included on-chain.
-- **Priority in blocks:** transactions sent via Flashbots are mined at the top of blocks, giving them priority.
 - **Etherscan integration:** users can see the status of their transactions on Etherscan.

 We intend to release more features on top of Flashbots Protect in the future, offering even more powerful functionality.

 ## Flashbots Protect with fast mode

 On PoW Ethereum, **fast mode** offered front-running protection with no revert protection for a faster way to submit transactions to miners.
-Post-merge, _all transactions_ sent to the Flashbots Protect RPC get _all the benefits_: revert protection, front-running protection, and top-of-block execution.
+Post-merge, _all transactions_ sent to the Flashbots Protect RPC get revert and front-running protection.

 ## Community integrations